Designing InterVarsity’s Web Strategy

 Multi-resource Site – The Ministry Playbook

-Only 25% of the 42 sites were getting any kind of update at least 4x / year
+Only 25% of the 42 sites were getting quarterly updates.

 Only 36% of site owners were satisfied with their site.